communitybridge/easycla/getting-started/contributors/contribute-to-a-gerrit-project.md

    ![Gerrit Warning Link](../../.gitbook/assets/cla-gerrit-sign-a-cla.png)

-3. Navigate to the Gerrit instance of your project— https://gerrit.<your project>.org, for example, if you are contrinuting to OPNFV project, navigate to https://gerrit.opnfv.org
+3. Navigate to the Gerrit instance of your project.
+For example, if you are contrinuting to OPNFV project, navigate to https://gerrit.opnfv.org

 4. Log in using your LFID.